vazhka-dolya/bodystates/README.md

 [^1]: Not the eyes' textures themselves, but what eye texture is being displayed.
 If you want to use custom eye (and not only eye) textures, check out my other project, **[katarakta](https://github.com/vazhka-dolya/katarakta)**!
 [^2]: That means *all* the contents, including the `deps` folder.
 If it crashes when opening the About window, make sure that you have `HtmlRenderer.dll` and `HtmlRenderer.WinForms.dll` in M64MM's `deps` folder.
 [^3]: That's the same folder where `M64MM.exe` is located.
+[^4]: The ROM name is usually `SUPER MARIO 64`, but it may be different if it's a ROM hack.